Art Submission Guidelines

 • The recommended image resolution is dependent mostly on viewing distance.
 Higher image resolutions are better for close viewing distances.

-• Here are suggested minimum image resolutions for large-format graphics:
+• Here are suggested minimum image resolutions when designing large-format graphics at 1:1 scale: